f3rno64/track-time-cli/README.md

                                             entries                    [default]
   track-time-cli out [options]              Check out of the currently active
                                             time sheet entry
+  track-time-cli week                       Display a summary of activity for
+                                            the past week
   track-time-cli list [sheets..]
-List all time sheet entries track-time-cli edit                       View, modify, or delete a time sheet
+List all time sheet entries track-time-cli edit [description..]
+View, modify, or delete a time sheet
                                             entry
   track-time-cli today                      Display a summary of activity for
                                             today